xenify-io/litepaper/README.md

 ## ♦️ Token Burning

--Xenify empowers users to effortlessly burn their XEN tokens or YSL.IO native tokens directly from their wallets to participate in the daily burn cycle.
+- Xenify empowers users to effortlessly burn their XEN tokens or YSL.IO native tokens directly from their wallets to participate in the daily burn cycle.
 This unique burn mechanism integrates two bespoke tokens known as vXEN and vUSDy, the virtual counterparts of XEN tokens and YSL.IO native tokens, respectively.
 These tokens have a specific purpose - to facilitate the minting of XNF tokens through the burn process.

   - Consequently, users can engage in the daily burn cycle, regardless of the XEN token variant or YSL.IO native token they hold.
 This burn mechanism goes beyond simply reducing the circulating supply of XEN tokens and YSL.IO native tokens; it embodies a strategic approach that unites the YSL.IO community and the broader XEN communities across all chains, fostering a shared vision that unifies both ecosystems.